mostertg/fds/src/03_queues.md

-## 3.4 Priority queues
+## Priority queues

 There are many applications where one wants something like queues, but time of insertion is not the ordering criterion.
 Rather, there is some other factor that gives certain items priority over other items.
 We model this with a priority queue, where each item comes with a priority.
 We can think of the priority as a number, but we can generalize this to any ordered domain with a total comparison operation.
 This generalization lets us forget about the items and focus on the priority values (since we can just pair priority values and items and define the appropriate comparison operation for the pairs).
 So we view a priority queue as a multiset of elements from an ordered domain.

 Confusingly, the convention is to focus on the minimum element, even though, in English, we speak of "higher priority".
 That is, the item of highest priority has the lowest priority value!
 We could focus on the maximum element just by flipping all priority comparisons, but we won’t.
 Some references speak of max-queues and min-queues (both can be useful, sometimes at the same time).
 We will only deal with min-queues here.

-The operations that the Priority Queue ADT supports are empty, is_empty, insert, find_min and delete_min.
-(Later, we will consider another operation, merge.)
+The operations that the Priority Queue ADT supports are `empty`, `is_empty`, `insert`, `find_min` and `delete_min`.
+(Later, we will consider another operation, `merge`.)

 It’s usually a good idea to try first to use lists for a new ADT.
 Sometimes they’re good enough (especially for small data), and even if they’re not, we might gain insight into what the issues are.
-If we use unordered lists, then when the list contains n elements, insert takes $O(1)$ time but find_min and delete_min take $O(n)$ time.
-We can reduce find_min to $O(1)$ time by maintaining the minimum separately (this is possible for any implementation) but there is nothing to be done to improve delete_min.
-If we keep the lists ordered by nondecreasing priority, the costs of find_min and delete_min drop to $O(1)$, but insert increases to $O(n)$
+If we use unordered lists, then when the list contains $n$ elements, insert takes $O(1)$ time but `find_min` and `delete_min` take $O(n)$ time.
+We can reduce `find_min` to $O(1)$ time by maintaining the minimum separately (this is possible for any implementation) but there is nothing to be done to improve `delete_min`.
+If we keep the lists ordered by nondecreasing priority, the costs of `find_min` and `delete_min` drop to $O(1)$, but `insert` increases to $O(n)$ time.

-time.

 Our goal is to get these operations down to $O(log\ n)$ time, with some of them $O(1)$ time.
 We can’t expect to get all of them down to $O(1)$ time, even amortized.
-Given any priority queue implementation, we can sort n elements by inserting them into an initially empty priority queue, then interleaving n find_min and n delete_min operations.
-But any comparison-based sorting algorithm that sorts n distinct elements must make Ω(nlogn) comparisons.
+Given any priority queue implementation, we can sort $n$ elements by inserting them into an initially empty priority queue, then interleaving $n$ `find_min` and $n$ `delete_min` operations.
+But any comparison-based sorting algorithm that sorts $n$ distinct elements must make $\Omega(n\ log\ n)$ comparisons.
 We can see this by viewing such an algorithm as a binary tree with comparisons at the internal nodes and leaves labelled with permutations of the elements.
-There are n! permutations, and thus the tree must have at least this many leaves.
-But a binary tree of height h has at most 2h leaves (this is an easy proof by induction on h).
-This means that a binary tree with at least n! leaves must have height at least log(n!).
-Since n!≥(⌊n/2⌋)⌊n/2⌋, some permutation forces at least cnlogn comparisons for some constant c
+There are $n!$ permutations, and thus the tree must have at least this many leaves.
+But a binary tree of height $h$ has at most $2^h$ leaves (this is an easy proof by induction on $h$).
+This means that a binary tree with at least $n!$ leaves must have height at least $log(n!)$.
+Since $n! \geq (\lfloor n/2 \rfloor)_{\lfloor n/2 \rfloor}$, some permutation forces at least $cn\ log\ n$ comparisons for some constant $c$.

-.

 This bound does not hold if we do computation on the elements (for example, if we assume they are integers, and compute their digits or bits).
 But it does suggest a limit to the efficiency of a truly generic priority queue implementation.
-If all operations take $O(log\ n)$

-time, then we contradict the sorting lower bound.
+If all operations take $O(log\ n)$ time, then we contradict the sorting lower bound.

 Before we work on more efficient priority queues, we should discuss implementation in OCaml.
 Since the priority can be drawn from any ordered domain, we can create a module type that works for any such situation.
-For the sorting examples in Chapter 2, we just used the overloaded OCaml operator >, which provides the expected results on types such as int and string.
+For the sorting examples in Chapter 2, we just used the overloaded OCaml operator `>`, which provides the expected results on types such as `int` and `string`.
 For full generality, though, we should include the ability to specify the comparison function.

 ```{ocaml}